Self-Hosting Guide

 User VM Costs

-Section titled “User VM Costs”VMs are billed to each user’s Hetzner account:
+Section titled “User VM Costs”VMs are billed to each user’s own cloud provider account.
+SAM supports Hetzner, Scaleway, and GCP.

 | Size | Specs | Hourly | Monthly |